-In other cases, firm conduct may be deemed unfair or both deceptive and unfair.
-In another matter resolved by a consent order, the defendant, DesignerWare, allegedly engaged in unfair practices when it installed monitoring and geolocation software on rented computers, gathered sensitive personal, financial, medical, and geophysical location information about consumers from those computers, and disclosed that personal information to rent-to-own store licensees.This conduct allegedly caused harm to consumers
+In other cases, firm conduct may be deemed unfair, or both deceptive and unfair.
+In another matter resolved by a consent order, it was alleged that the defendant, DesignerWare, had engaged in unfair practices when it installed monitoring and geolocation software on rented computers, gathered sensitive personal, financial, medical, and geophysical location information about consumers from those computers, and disclosed that personal information to rent-to-own store licensees, causing consumers harm and enabling rent-to-own store licensees with the means to cause consumers harm.
+Consumers were unable to (reasonably) avoid those harms because the software was invisible to them, as were DesignerWare's disclosure practices.
+And in Retina-X Studios, the FTC alleged that the developer of three "stalking apps"-which allowed purchasers to monitor the devices on which they were installed, without the device users' knowledge or permission-had violated both the deception and unfairness prongs of Section 5 of the FTC Act, in addition to violating the Children's Online Privacy Protection Act (COPPA) by knowingly collecting personal information from children under the age of 13 through one of its stalking apps.